 By Deborah Goonan, Independent American Communities

-A summary of several bills impacting HOA-governed communities, and closely tracked by the Arizona Homeowners Coalition (AZHOC).
-Subjects: Assessments, HOA foreclosure, Condominium Association termination
+End of session summary of several bills impacting HOA-governed communities, tracked by Arizona Homeowners Coalition (AZHOC).
+Subjects: Applicability of Planned Community Act, HOA foreclosure, Condominium Association termination

-Note: SCRC charges mandatory fees to lot owners for various recreational amenities and event planning.
-Homeowners cannot opt out of membership in SCRC.
+Note: RCSC charges mandatory fees to lot owners for various recreational amenities and event planning.
+Homeowners cannot opt out of membership in RCSC.

 - Any planned community or “association” incorporated or organized prior to 1974